Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

-where $\text{dim}_{k}$ is the dimension of key vectors.
-Multi-head attention can be interpreted as multiple attention functions in parallel, which allows the node to collect diverse messages from other nodes through different attention heads.
-Then, we obtain the final MHA value of market node $m$ through a linear projection $W_o^\ell$ of the concatenated attention heads:
+where $\text{dim}_{k}$ denotes the dimension of key vectors.
+Multi-head attention can be interpreted as multiple attention functions in parallel, which enables the node to collect diverse messages from other nodes through different attention heads.
+The final MHA output for each market node $m$ is calculated by linearly projecting the concatenation of the attention heads: